 To maintain a robust supply chain capable of supporting streamlined product manufacturing, TEL has instituted a procurement policy and established a system for administering fair procurement practices based on mutual trust with suppliers.
 Under the TEL Representative Director and President as the top of the procurement system, the manufacturing companies presidents’ council and the purchasing department manager council are convened to share information on various procurement issues.
 The council also serves as a venue to address current problems and discuss approaches to improve partnership with suppliers.

-To keep track of our suppliers’ engagement in sustainability, we have conducted a sustainability assessment in areas such as labor, health and safety, the environment and ethics since fiscal year 2014.
-We analyze the assessment results, provide feedback to suppliers and together, promote initiatives for improvement as required.
-In fiscal year 2019, we completely revised the content of the survey based on audit standards stipulated by the RBA, and in addition to materials*¹ suppliers, included staffing*² and logistics*³ suppliers in the scope of surveys.
+To keep track of our suppliers’ engagement in sustainability, we conduct an annual sustainability assessment in areas such as labor, health and safety, the environment and ethics since fiscal year 2014.
+We analyze the assessment results, provide feedback to suppliers and ask them to carry out any improvement activities required.
+In fiscal year 2019, we completely revised the content of the assessment based on audit standards stipulated by the RBA, and in addition to materials*1 suppliers, included staffing*2 and logistics*3 suppliers in the scope of the assessment.

 Supply Chain Sustainability Process

-*1 Materials suppliers: Surveys have been conducted since fiscal year 2014 for suppliers accounting for more than 80％ of our procurement spend (85% from fiscal year 2023)
+Materials suppliers: Assessment has been conducted for suppliers accounting for more than 80% of our procurement spend (85% from fiscal year 2023)

-*2 Staffing suppliers: Surveys have been conducted since fiscal year 2019 on 100％ of employment agencies and contracting companies (internal contractors).
+Staffing suppliers: Assessment has been conducted since fiscal year 2019 on 100% of employment agencies and contracting companies (internal contractors).

-*3 Logistics suppliers: Surveys have been conducted since fiscal year 2019 on 100％ of customs-related operators.
+Logistics suppliers: Assessment has been conducted since fiscal year 2019 on 100% of customs-related operators.

 Responsible Procurement of Minerals (Conflict Minerals)

-*4 RMAP: Responsible Minerals Assurance Process.
-A program promoted and led by the RMI for auditing smelters/refiners to validate that they do not use conflict minerals
+RMAP: Responsible Minerals Assurance Process.
+A program promoted and led by the RMI for auditing smelters/refiners to validate that they do not use conflict minerals.

 Supply Chain Communication